salt-community/consultant-tracker/README.md

 npm run dev
 ```

+- state is handled using redux-toolkit in order to see actual state in dev mode in the browser
+install redux devtools

 - when pushing new changes run
 ```
 npm run build
 ```

-### Deployment of frontend
+## Deployment of frontend

-- deployment file to GoogleCloud is inside workflows build-and-deploy-to-gcp.yml
+- deployment file to GoogleCloud is inside workflows build-and-deploy-to-gcp.yml and in frontend/src/nginx.conf
 (we left also other successful build files we tried as a reference)
 - to see deployed frontend you need to enter: [consultant-tracker](https://consultant-tracker-client-735865474111.europe-north1.run.app)
 Keep in mind: to access deployed version of consultant-tracker you need to have email